Event storming

 It was invented by Alberto Brandolini in the context of domain-driven design (DDD).

-Event storming can be used as a means for business process modeling and requirements engineering.
+EventStorming can be used as a means for business process modeling and requirements engineering.

-The basic idea is to bring together software developers and domain experts and learn from each other.
+The idea is to bring together software developers and domain experts and learn from each other.

-To make this learning process easier, event storming is meant to be fun.

 The name was chosen to show that the focus should be on the domain events and the method works similar to brainstorming or agile modeling's model storming.

 Requirements

-It is important for an event storming workshop to have the right people present.
+It is important for an EventStorming workshop to have the right people present.

 This includes people who know the questions to ask (typically developers) and those who know the answers (domain experts, product owners).

 The modeling will be placed on a wide wall with a roll of paper rolled out on it.

 The sticky notes will be placed on this paper.

 You will require at least 5 distinct colors for the sticky notes.

 Steps

 The first step is to find the domain events and write them on orange sticky notes.

 When all domain events are found the second step is to find the command that caused each of the domain events.
 Commands are written on blue notes and placed directly before the corresponding domain event.

 In the third step the aggregates within which commands are executed and where events happen are identified.

 The aggregates are written in yellow stickies.

-The concepts gathered during an event storming session fall into several categories, each with its own colour of sticky note:
+The concepts gathered during an EventStorming session fall into several categories, each with its own colour of sticky note: